SecureIdentityAlliance/osia/src/doc/03 - security.rst

 - the parameters,
 - the hashes,
-- the signature of the hashes, in detached mode.
+- the signature of the hashes, in detached mode if possible to save space

 The overall process for encrypting and signing the data is: